 Exactly why did the joy wane when our faith in God continued?
 How do we retrieve it back?
 And more importantly, how do we keep it?

-In this teaching we will see what the Bible has to say about the joy of the Lord, how we can walk daily in it, and why the devil wants to steal it from us.
+In the next few posts we will see what the Bible teaches about the joy of the Lord, how we can walk daily in it, and why the devil wants to steal it from us.

 To walk daily in real joy will cause us to dwell in the pleasures that are at God’s right hand and live our lives far above the worldly situations that Satan would use to rob our peace and steal our joy.